ludios/useful-bookmarklets/README.md

 A collection of bookmarklets I use frequently.

-To activate a bookmarklet by typing a keyword into the address bar:
+How to set things up so that you can activate a bookmarklet by typing a keyword into the address bar:
 *	Chrome
 	1. Right-click the address bar, 'Manage search engines and site search' to reach <tt>chrome://settings/searchEngines</tt>
 	2. 'Add' a site search and enter a keyword into 'Shortcut'